awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 + The name you specify for a placement group must be unique within your AWS account for the Region\.
 + You can't merge placement groups\.
 + An instance can be launched in one placement group at a time; it cannot span multiple placement groups\.
-+ Reserved Instances provide a capacity reservation for EC2 instances in a specific Availability Zone\.
++ [On\-Demand Capacity Reservation](ec2-capacity-reservations.md#capacity-reservations-limits) and [zonal Reserved Instances](reserved-instances-scope.md) provide a capacity reservation for EC2 instances in a specific Availability Zone\.
 The capacity reservation can be used by instances in a placement group\.
 However, it is not possible to explicitly reserve capacity for a placement group\.
 + Instances with a tenancy of `host` cannot be launched in placement groups\.
 + For instances that are enabled for enhanced networking, traffic between instances within the same Region that is addressed using IPv4 or IPv6 addresses can use up to 5 Gbps for single\-flow traffic and up to 25 Gbps for multi\-flow traffic\.
 A flow represents a single, point\-to\-point network connection\.